NixOS/rfcs/rfcs/0009-nix-rapid-release.md

 # Future work
 [future]: #future-work

-1. Get a new nix out ASAP.
+1. Get a new Nix out ASAP.
    Identify the bugs that need fixing and optionally features that absolutely need finishing (or possibly temporary reverting), get people to test, and release it as `2.0.0`.
 2. Switch to semver.